svermeulen/nvim-lusc/README.md

 Graceful Shutdown
 ---

 One problem with running tasks asynchronously is that they might be in the middle of an operation when the user decides to quit.
 Lusc solves this problem by blocking on vim exit until the jobs are successfully cancelled.
-Note however that you can turn this behaviour off using the `wait_for_cancel_on_quit` flag.

 Usually this happens quickly enough that it doesn't add noticeable time to vim exit.
 However, jobs can also be `shielded` which prevents them from being cancelled immediately, and this can cause vim exit to block.
 To see what this looks like, try changing our countdown map above to use the `shielded` flag like this instead: